2025 Solar Incentives Guide for Southampton, NY - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+With the new provisions, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
+This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives